2022 Call for Applications

-From the Ph.D.
-Mentor: A letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.
+- A letter of support from your primary mentor describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program

-From the Clinical Co-mentor: A letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.
+- A letter of support from your clinical co-mentor describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure